jkblackburn/DesktopGARP1.1.3/README.md

 Sloyer, K. E., N. D. Burkett-Cadena, A. Yang, J. L. Corn, S. L. Vigil, B. L. McGregor, S. M. Wisely, and J. K. Blackburn.
 2019.
 Ecological niche modeling the potential geographic distribution of four Culicoides species of veterinary significance in Florida, USA.
 PloS one 14:e0206648.

-We thank R. Scachetti-Pereira for developing the DesktopGARP implementation of the GARP algorithm within the implementation.
+We thank R. Scachetti-Pereira for developing the DesktopGARP algorithm implementation 1.1.3 with the rule-set writing and mapping functions.

 Tutorial for installing DesktopGARP 1.1.3 are here in a YouTube video: https://youtu.be/zaUAgjeoAS8